 - 'The cost of something is what you give up to get it.'

 - Explicit costs

-- Require an outlay of money
+- -Require an outlay of money

 - E.g., paying wages to workers.

-- · Implicit costs
+- Implicit costs

 - -Do not require a cash outlay

 - E.g., the opportunity cost of the owner's time.

 - Total cost = Explicit + Implicit costs

 2018 Cengage Learning®.
-May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use so permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning management system for classrooms of the productions of the production of the prod
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use a permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning propogeness testions for eleasons used.